zammad/zammad-admin-documentation/channels/email/settings.rst

    :alt: Account settings page
    :align: center

-Below you can find the currently available Email related settings.
+Below you can find the currently available email-related settings.
 Most of these settings have default values which can be found in this list as well.

 .. note::

-   Some email-related settings are ticket based settings, which is why they can be found in the :doc:`/misc/composer`.
+   Some email-related settings are ticket-based settings, which is why they can be found in the :doc:`/misc/composer`.

 List of Settings